 Overall, Djerba is a safe city, but there are extremely high rates of petty crime.
-You should be vigilant and take all possible precaution measures in order to minimize the risk of something going wrong.
+You should be vigilant and take all possible precautions measures to minimize the risk of something going wrong.

 When it comes to transport, it isn't very safe or reliable.
 You have to be very careful in public transport because there may be thieves lurking around, and sexual harassment toward women is common.
 Make sure that the taxi drivers aren't ripping you off under the excuse that their meters aren't working.

-There is an extreme threat of petty crime.
+There is an extreme threat to petty crime.
 Pickpockets are practically an everyday occurrence and you should be extremely careful when handling your valuables and never carry your money in a purse or a pocket.
-The most risky locations are crowded places such as markets, public transport and bus and train stations.
+The riskiest locations are crowded places such as markets, public transport and bus, and train stations.

 Southern Tunisia is susceptible to natural disasters, particularly desert areas that are subject to blowing sands that can create serious damage.
 Also, the desert regions are subject to extreme temperatures.

 The chances of getting mugged or kidnapped are pretty low in Djerba, as are rates of violent crime.
-Still, there are areas that are best avoided, such as poorly lit and deserted areas on the outskirts of the island.
+Still, some areas are best avoided, such as poorly lit and deserted areas on the outskirts of the island.

 Terrorists are relatively unlikely to try and attack in Tunisia.
 Still, authority in Tunisia is alert at all times in Tunis and other regions of Tunisia.
 You should remain aware of your surroundings at all times, avoid protests and public gatherings and festivals.